ElfIncredible/Real-Time-PPE-Detection-and-Safety-Monitoring-with-YOLO/README.md

 ## Computer Vision
 ### Environment Setup
 **GPU Initialization:**
-- 'print(!nvidia-smi)' is used to check the availability and status of the GPU for model training and inference.
+- `!nvidia-smi` is used to check the availability and status of the GPU for model training and inference.

 **Package Installation:**
-- The command *!pip install ultralytics* installs the required package for the YOLO model.
+- The command `!pip install ultralytics` installs the required package for the YOLO model.

 ### Model Inference
 **Model Loading and Prediction:**
--The command *!yolo task=detect mode=predict model=yolov8l.pt conf=0.25 source='https://ultralytics.com/images/bus.jpg'* performs object detection on a sample image to demonstrate the model’s capabilities.
+-The command `!yolo task=detect mode=predict model=yolov8l.pt conf=0.25 source='https://ultralytics.com/images/bus.jpg'` performs object detection on a sample image to demonstrate the model’s capabilities.

 ### Model Training
 - **Training the YOLO Model:**
-  - The command !yolo task=detect mode=train model=yolov8l.pt data=../content/drive/MyDrive/Datasets/ConstructionSiteSafetyYolov8/data.yaml epochs=50 imgsz=640 trains the YOLO model on the construction site safety dataset for 50 epochs, with image sizes set to 640x640 pixels.
+  - The command `!yolo task=detect mode=train model=yolov8l.pt data=../content/drive/MyDrive/Datasets/ConstructionSiteSafetyYolov8/data.yaml epochs=50 imgsz=640` trains the YOLO model on the construction site safety dataset for 50 epochs, with image sizes set to 640x640 pixels.

 ### Video Processing Setup
 **Importing Libraries:**
-- Necessary libraries like cv2 for image processing, cvzone for additional utilities, and math for calculations are imported.
+- Necessary libraries like `cv2` for image processing, cvzone for additional utilities, and math for calculations are imported.

 **Video Capture Initialization:**
-- The code initializes video capture from a file (ppe-1-1.mp4) to process video frames for safety gear detection.
+- The code initializes video capture from a file (`ppe-1-1.mp4`) to process video frames for safety gear detection.

 ### Model Loading
 - **Loading the Trained Model:**
-  - The pre-trained model ppe.pt is loaded for detecting safety equipment in the video frames.
+  - The pre-trained model `ppe.pt` is loaded for detecting safety equipment in the video frames.

 ### Detection Loop
 - **Frame Processing:**